titanfede25/Disney/README.md

 # **Everything you need to do before running the proyect!**

+This API is not uploaded it to the web so you have to initialize it by yourself:

  1) You have to install npm, Microsoft SQL Server and Postman:
 If you do not have either of the two, here are the links to install them